grafana/grafana/docs/sources/panels/transformations/types-options.md

 ## Labels to fields

-> **Note:** In order to apply this transformation, your query needs to return labeled fields.

-When you select this transformation, Grafana automatically transforms all labeled data into fields.
+This transformation changes time series results that include labels or tags into to a table structure where each label becomes its own field.

-Example: Given a query result of two time series
+Given a query result of two time series:

-1: labels Server=Server A, Datacenter=EU
+* Series 1: labels Server=Server A, Datacenter=EU
-2: labels Server=Server B, Datacenter=EU
+* Series 2: labels Server=Server B, Datacenter=EU

 This would result in a table like this: